 DEI is a must-have

 Tara Turk-Haynes is the Vice President of Diversity, Equity & Inclusion, and Talent Management at Leaf Group, the parent company to lifestyle brands such as Society6 and Livestrong.
-According to Turk-Haynes, we need to invest much more into diversity, equity, and inclusion throughout the entire employee journey.
+According to Turk-Haynes, we must invest much more into diversity, equity, and inclusion throughout the employee journey.
 If we’ve learned anything this year, it’s that the status quo isn’t going to cut it anymore.

 She explains, “Talent management and D&I start with the first interaction.
-We want to create an environment where individuals can prosper within our company, no matter their background.
-Talent acquisition and D&I extend throughout the employee lifecycle, so we’re training our people to be more cognizant at every stage.”
+We want to create an environment where individuals can prosper within our company, regardless of background.
+Talent acquisition and DEI extend throughout the employee lifecycle, so we’re training our people to be more cognizant at every stage.”

 Most importantly, companies need to follow through on commitments they make around diversity and inclusion.
-It’s impossible to see change if there is no action behind the promises.
-She says, “I often think about this quote from James Baldwin that says ‘I can’t believe what you say because I see what you do.’
+It’s impossible to see change without action behind the promises.
+She says, “I often think about this quote from James Baldwin that says, ‘I can’t believe what you say because I see what you do.’
 Many people and organizations took to social media to share their views on racial injustice, but there needs to be action behind that.”

 Break the mold

-Marrick McDonald, President of the 700 member Toronto chapter of the Associated Students Supply Chain Management, says that he is focusing on how to do things differently.
+Marrick McDonald, President of the 700-member Toronto chapter of the Associated Students Supply Chain Management, says he is focusing on how to do things differently.
 In his search for opportunities to improve the organization’s employee experience, he focuses on the small rather than the big.